Zorigt/Learn-Basics-of-NPM/learn-basics-of-npm.md

 To most people, the main use of NPM is to install node packages into your project.
 You're probably familiar with popular packages such as Express.js, Angular.js and Modulus.

 ##Install Packages Locally##
 It is easy to upload packages through npm.
 Just type `npm install <package>` in command line.
 This command will install packages locally, which means your packages will be available only within your project scope.
-If you get a permission error, you may need to type `sudo` infront of npm.
 ```node
 npm install express
 npm WARN package.json node@0.0.0 No description